Reheating constraints on K-inflation: Introduction

-There is an alternative to the standard scenario of inflation, named as $K-$inflation \cite{ArmendarizPicon:1999rj,Garriga:1999vw}, where inflation is achieved by the nonstandard kinetic term of the inflaton.
-The nonstandard kinetic term in the action of inflaton can have monomial and polynomial form \cite{ArmendarizPicon:1999rj,Mukhanov:2005bu} or Dirac-Born-Infield form \cite{Gibbons:2002md}, which arises in string theory \cite{Sen:1999md,Gibbons:2000hf,Sen:2000kd,Sen:2002nu}.
+There is an alternative to the standard scenario of inflation, named as $K-$inflation \cite{ArmendarizPicon:1999rj,Garriga:1999vw}, where inflation is achieved by the non-standard kinetic term of the inflaton.
+The non-standard kinetic term in the action of inflaton can have monomial and polynomial form \cite{ArmendarizPicon:1999rj,Mukhanov:2005bu} or Dirac-Born-Infield form \cite{Gibbons:2002md}, which arises in string theory \cite{Sen:1999md,Gibbons:2000hf,Sen:2000kd,Sen:2002nu} (see \cite{Piao:2002vf,Mazumdar:2001mm,Chingangbam:2004ng,Choudhury:2015hvr} for various choices of noncannonical kinetic terms and potentials derived from string theory).
 In \cite{Devi:2011qm,Li:2012vta,Unnikrishnan:2012zu} it was shown that the tensor-to-scalar ratio can be lowered for quadratic and quartic potentials with noncanonical kinetic term.
 K-inflation with pseudo-Nambu-Goldstone-Boson has also been studied in \cite{Devi:2011qm,Rashidi:2017chf,Bhattacharya:2018xlw} and it is shown that natural inflation with noncanonical kinetic term is compatible with the Planck CMB observations.
 Power-law kinetic term with exponential potential has also been studied in \cite{Unnikrishnan:2012zu} and it is found that this model is also compatible with the CMB observations.
 In \cite{Lola:2020lvk} power-law kinetic term has also been studied with deformed steepness exponential potentials.

 Several generalizations of K-inflation have been studied in the literature such as inflaton with non-minimal coupling with Ricci scalar \cite{Oikonomou:2021edm,Sen:2008bg}, inflaton coupled with Gauss-Bonnet invariant \cite{Odintsov:2021lum} and K-inflation with $f(R)$ gravity \cite{Nojiri:2019dqc}.
 K-inflation with constant-roll conditions has also been studied in \cite{Odintsov:2019ahz}.
 It has been shown in \cite{Gialamas:2019nly} that the action of $R^2$-inflation in the framework of Palatini gravity resembles K-inflation models in the Einstein frame.